 Dogs may only be trained between Sept.
 1 and Apr.
 30. Some areas with designated dog training areas allow dog training all year.
 All dogs must be licensed according to state law.

-Permits for use of Wildlife Management Areas for running of field trials may be granted by the Division.
+Permits for use of Wildlife Management Areas for running of field trials may be granted by the Division; see the Wildlife Management Area Permits page for information.

-This is allowed only on designated WMAs (listed below) with a permit purchased ($25.00 per person, per calendar year, plus $2.00 application fee) from the Division of Fish and Wildlife's license Web site at www.nj.wildlifelicense.com/.
+This is allowed only on designated WMAs (listed below) with a permit ($25.00 per person, per calendar year, plus $2.00 application fee) purchased from the Division of Fish and Wildlife's license Web site at https://nj.aspirafocus.com/internetsales.
 For information, call 609-259-2132.
+(For information on Group Horseback Riding Permits see the Wildlife Management Area Permits page.)

 Permittees are responsible and liable for any damage which may occur and shall abide by regulations for use of Wildlife Management Areas.
 Areas on which horseback riding is currently permitted in designated areas are:

-Mountain biking is allowed on existing trails and secondary roads on Wildlife Management Areas from March 1 to April 15 and June 1 to September 15, as well as on Sundays throughout the year.
-Bikes are permitted on major designated trails year round except for the Highlands Trail which passes through Berkshire Valley and Wildcat Ridge WMAs.
+Bikes are not permitted on the Highlands Trail which passes through Berkshire Valley and Wildcat Ridge WMAs.
 Riding over any dam, wildlife food area, cultivated fields, lawns, gardens and fire break plow-lines is prohibited.
 Bikers are also prohibited from establishing any new trails through the destruction of existing vegetation.
+For more information, see the Mountain Bike Policy linked below.

 Only electric motors are allowed on freshwater areas with the exception of Union Lake where outboard motors not exceeding 10 hp. may be used.
 On Prospertown Lake, only manually operated boats and canoes are allowed.
 Please note that all titled boats must also be registered.
 In addition, any boat mechanically propelled, regardless of length, must be registered.